azstack/iOS-SDK-Documentation/README.md

 Parameter:

-    YOUR_AZSTACK_USER_ID: your user id on your system, as described above
+    YOUR_AZSTACK_USER_ID: your user ID on your system, as described above

     YOUR_USER_CREDENTIALS: can be your password, token on your system.
 AZStack will not use this information.
-It's forwared to your server to authenticate your user.
+It's forwared to your server to authenticate your user

-    NAME_FOR_PUSH_NOTIFICATION: optional, used to display on push notification.
+    NAME_FOR_PUSH_NOTIFICATION: optional, used to display on push notification

 Authorization process between your application (AZStack SDK), AZStack server and your server is described in step 3.